Prusa Mini/Mini+ Acrylic Enclosure Box Case Cover Kit

 Optional air filter or vent to the outside (both sold separately)

-The biggest difference between this enclosure and the Prusa MKS enclosure is the addition of a side door.
-The Mini is designed to feed filament through the Bowden tube on the side, and the power switch and USB port are all there.
+The biggest difference between this enclosure box/case/cover and the Prusa MKS enclosure is the addition of a side door.
+The Prusa Mini (without a base) is designed to feed filament through the Bowden tube on the side, and the power switch and USB port are all there.
 To make access easy a side door is right where you need it.
 There's a gap on the edge of the door so that as the gantry moves up and down the filament has a slot for unrestricted access.

 All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
-The panels are cut on a US-made industrial laser and then flat packed for your assembly.
+The panels are cut on a US-made industrial laser and then flat-packed for your assembly.
 All you need for assembly is just a hex wrench and a small Phillips head screwdriver. (not included.)

 Note: The Mini comes with a nice spool holder so one is NOT included in this kit.